-A couple of days ago I posted that I was converting to git
+A couple of days ago I posted that I was converting to git.
+Well, that

 keyword-expansion and therefore there’s no way of knowing what version